rigsby-HART/HNA-dashboard/data_analysis/README.md

 ![img.png](images/sqlitebrowser.png)

 However since I (Jack) inherited this project several months after the completion, I never had access to the original scripts to create this database.
-As such, I created several scripts to append new requests to this database.
+(Retcon, I just got access a month before I left, refer to [this for the files](https://github.com/UBC-HART/HNA-DataGen))  As such, I created several scripts to append new requests to this database.
 I plan to format it better someday, but since they are one time use and as of right now, and literally only I use them, I haven't gotten to it.